FOGProject/fog-docs/docs/management/active-directory-integration.md

-    FOG attempts to keep your password secure by encrypting it, but since FOG is open source, it is possible for someone to decrypt your password if you don\'t change the FOG \"Passkey.\" It is highly recommended that you change this Passkey before implementing the AD integration in a production environment.
-Changing the Passkey requires you to recompile the FOG Service\'s Hostname change module, but don\'t panic this isn\'t hard and only need to be done one time.
+    FOG attempts to keep your password secure by encrypting it, but since FOG is open source, it is possible for someone to decrypt your password if you don't change the FOG "Passkey."
+It is highly recommended that you change this Passkey before implementing the AD integration in a production environment.
+Changing the Passkey requires you to recompile the FOG Service's Hostname change module, but don't panic this isn't hard and only need to be done one time.
 Please see the documentation below.